Phils top Braves, get to .500 on Hoskins' big day | Sports-Games

 Johan Camargo hit a solo home run for the Braves, who dropped their second straight.
 Braves starter Josh Tomlin lasted only 4 1/3 innings and allowed five hits and four runs, three earned.
 Tomlin (1-2) walked two and struck out one.

 In the ninth, Workman opened by striking out Acuna.
 Swanson then walked on four pitches and Freddie Freeman followed with a single to left to extend his hitting streak to 12 straight.
-Marcell Ozuna flew out to centre and Markakis lined out to a sprawling Hoskins to end the game. --Field Level Media
+Marcell Ozuna flied out to center and Markakis lined out to a sprawling Hoskins to end the game. --Field Level Media

 - READ MORE ON: